 ☁️ AWS Deployment

-You can also deploy Chroma on a long-running server, and connect to it remotely.
+You can deploy Chroma on a long-running server, and connect to it remotely.

 There are many possible configurations, but for convenience we have provided a very simple AWS CloudFormation template to experiment with deploying Chroma to EC2 on AWS.